 While weeding should be done as needed, it's important to pull weeds before they go to seed, so it's best to be particularly vigilant in early spring.
 The best time to weed is just after a rain so the soil is nice and moist.
 If you notice weeds that are starting to flower and you don't have time to weed right then, you can at least prevent their spread by cutting off the flowers with scissors or a hand scythe to disallow the blooms from producing seeds.

 Use Mulch for Weed Control

-When using mulch, only apply it in areas that have already been weeded because established weeds can't simply be smothered with mulch.
-Apply it early in the season before your local weeds begin to germinate and apply a new layer around any new plants as soon as you place them in the garden.
+When using mulch, only apply it in areas that have already been weeded because many established weeds can't simply be smothered with mulch.
+Apply it early in the season before weeds begin to germinate, and apply a new layer around any new plants as soon as you place them in the garden.
 Remember to check the levels regularly to ensure you have enough mulch and replenish it as needed.
 Try to maintain a 3-inch layer of mulch, as applying too much mulch can make it difficult for air and water to effectively get to the soil.

-In areas with serious weed problems, particularly if you have a problem with weeds that spread via rhizome, it can be useful to apply a barrier layer prior to mulching, though you may still find clumps of weeds around the gaps.
+In areas with serious weed problems, particularly if you have a problem with weeds that spread via rhizomes, it can be useful to apply a barrier layer prior to mulching, though you may still find clumps of weeds around the gaps.
 This can be done with around 10 sheets of wet newspaper (don't use glossy pages) or standard landscape fabric.
 Lay the barrier on the soil after weeding but before mulching.
 You can easily cut a hole through these materials to make room for new plantings.
 At the end of the season, newspaper will be broken down and incorporated into the soil.
 Landscaping fabric should be removed at the end of the season since it can diminish soil health over time.
 However, it's worth remembering that the number of weeds you have will go down every year with proper prevention methods.